ortk95/planetmapper/docs/common_issues.rst

 RA/Dec wireframe plots appear split into two halves
 ===================================================
-If the target body is near RA=0°, the wireframe plot may appear to be split into two halves, due to part of the body having RA values near 0° and part having RA values near 360°.
+If the target body is near RA=0°, the `wireframe plot may appear to be split into two halves <https://github.com/ortk95/planetmapper/issues/326#issuecomment-1934275816>`__, due to part of the body having RA values near 0° and part having RA values near 360°.
 This can be fixed by using `body.plot_wireframe_radec(use_shifted_meridian=True)`, which will plot the wireframe with RA coordinates between -180° and 180°, rather than the default of 0° to 360°.